mogtofu33/gitlab-ci-drupal/README.md

 [Gitlab.com](https://gitlab.com) offer 2,000 CI pipeline minutes/month on free
 accounts.

-- Copy [starter.gitlab-ci.yml](https://gitlab.com/mog33/gitlab-ci-drupal/-/blob/2.x-dev/starter.gitlab-ci.yml) file at the root of your Drupal module or theme (same level as `my_module_or_theme.info.yml` file).
+- Copy [starter.gitlab-ci.yml](https://gitlab.com/mog33/gitlab-ci-drupal/-/blob/2.x-dev/starter.gitlab-ci.yml) file as a `.gitlab-ci.yml` at the root of your Drupal module or theme (same level as `my_module_or_theme.info.yml` file).

 - If your project is not on [Gitlab.com](https://gitlab.com), edit the `include` section.